looeee/discoverthreejs-site/markdown/book/introduction/get-threejs.md

 - [_**three.module.js**_](https://github.com/mrdoob/three.js/tree/master/build)

-In addition to the core file, we'll often add {{< link path="/book/introduction/github-repo/#examples-folder" title="plugins" >}} such as {{< link path="book/first-steps/camera-controls/" title="camera controls" >}} or post-processing.
+In addition to the core file, we'll often add [plugins]({{< relref "/book/introduction/github-repo#examples-folder" >}} "plugins") such as [camera controls]({{< relref "book/first-steps/camera-controls" >}} "camera controls") or post-processing.
 You can find plugins in the [_**examples/jsm**_](https://github.com/mrdoob/three.js/tree/master/examples/jsm/) folder on the repo, and including them works in much the same way as for the core file.
 For the rest of this chapter, we'll use the `OrbitControls` plugin (a popular camera controls plugin) for demonstration, which you can find on the repo here:

 - [_**examples/jsm/controls/OrbitControls.js**_](https://github.com/mrdoob/three.js/blob/master/examples/jsm/controls/OrbitControls.js)